democracyKim/42Seoul/push_swap/README.md

 The split_stack function is called recursively in the merge_sort function, to further divide the sub-stacks into smaller sub-stacks until each sub-stack contains only one or two elements, which are sorted by calling the sort_three_number function.

 After all sub-stacks have been sorted, they are merged back into a single stack by calling the merge_stacks function.

-### merge_stacks
-The purpose of the merge_stacks function in the merge_sort algorithm is to merge two sorted sub-stacks back into a single sorted stack.

-In the merge_sort algorithm, the split_stack function divides the original stack (stack_a) into two sub-stacks based on a pivot value.
-Each sub-stack is recursively sorted using the merge_sort function until each sub-stack contains only one or two elements, which are sorted using the sort_three_number function.

-After all sub-stacks have been sorted, the merge_stacks function is called to merge the sub-stacks back into a single sorted stack.
-The function compares the top elements of both stacks, and pushes the smaller element to the bottom of the merged stack.
-This process is repeated until both sub-stacks are empty, resulting in a single sorted stack.